Email FacebookTwitterMenu burgerClose thin

 If you’re shopping for a financial planner, be sure to ask whether they’re fee-only or fee-based.
 Fee-only financial planners only receive fees from the clients they serve; they don’t get any commissions or income in relation to the products they sell, such as mutual funds or annuities.

-A fee-based financial planner, on the other hand, does profit directly from the same of certain investment products.
+A fee-based financial planner, on the other hand, does profit directly from the sale of certain investment products.
 Understanding the difference can help you avoid potential conflicts of interest, since a fee-only financial planner isn’t obligated to suggest or recommend a particular investment with the goal of earning a commission.

 Certified Financial Planner (CFP) Designation